retran/meowvim/README.md

 ### Author

-`Meowvim` is developed by Andrew Vasilyev with help from GitHub Copilot and feline assistants Sonya Blade, Mila, and Marcus Fenix.
+`meowvim` is developed by Andrew Vasilyev with help from GitHub Copilot and feline assistants Sonya Blade, Mila, and Marcus Fenix.

 ---